SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

    says it shouldn't happen regularly.

    If you achieve statistical significance, then the observation is likely to repeat in a replication experiment.
-This is what the much-maligned and misunderstood $p$-values are all about.
+This is what the much-maligned (and sadly misunderstood) $p$-values are all about.

-2. _Strength of Effect:_ Once you've achieved statistical significance, you of course want to ask whether the "real" effect is a big deal or not!
+2. _Strength of Effect:_ Once you've achieved statistical significance, you of course want to ask whether the "real" effect is a big deal&hellip; or just a little deal.
 It could be real, but still be too tiny to matter.

-   This is the subject of a variety of statistics, like [Cohen's $d$](https://en.wikipedia.org/wiki/Effect_size#Cohen's_d) and [Cohen's $h$](https://en.wikipedia.org/wiki/Cohen%27s_h).
+   This is the subject of a variety of statistics, like [Cohen's $d$](https://en.wikipedia.org/wiki/Effect_size#Cohen's_d) and [Cohen's $h$](https://en.wikipedia.org/wiki/Cohen%27s_h) (and many other statistics not named after Cohen).
 It is also the subject of a good many pragmatic measures.
 For example: during my days analyzing gene expression data, we used: